ZackMason/windows-cpp-guide/README.md

 Modern C++ is perfect for game development due to a number of reasons, such as a strong type system, powerful compile time code execution, robust library support, console support, and more.

 # Why Windows
-Better tooling than linux, 98% of PC gamers use windows according to Steam, DirectX is much better than OpenGL, can easily start developing on a fresh install.
+Better tooling than Linux, 98% of PC gamers use windows according to Steam, DirectX11 is much better than OpenGL, can easily start developing on a fresh install.

+Debuggers on Linux are terrible, GDB is way too slow and clunky for game development.
+The debugging experience on Linux is completely unusable except for the most basic of problems.

+Native desktop apps are much easier to implement if that's your thing, and you have many options.

+Linux is also a fragmented mess and a nightmare to develop for.
+Most people who argue against these points haven't actually done much development on Windows, or never took the time to learn how to properly develop on the OS.

+Setting up a Windows development environment from a fresh install takes an afternoon, whereas on Linux it could take days to get everything set up.

+I can hear the Linux fans  right now:

+"But Linux package management makes C++ so much easier!", Windows has package managers, and setting up dependencies is such a minor part of a project that it doesn't matter.

+"But what about bash!", you can use bash on Windows.

+"I hate Visual Studio!", Don't use it?

 # Tools